 - Examining risk data to determine potential losses

 - Developing and implementing the risk management program

 Payscale.com reports that the average healthcare risk manager earns $114,177 annually6.
 The top locations for this job are New York, Illinois, Washington DC, Texas, and Massachusetts.
 The US Bureau of Labor Statistics doesn’t currently provide job outlook data for this career.
 Nonetheless, its future will likely be bright as healthcare enterprises face rising industry risks such as data breaches, medical malpractice claims, workers’ compensation injuries, and other financial losses.

 Medical Facility Chief Financial Officer

-An MBA in healthcare management coupled with expertise in accounting and finance may help you find employment as a chief financial officer in a medical facility.
+An MBA in healthcare management and accounting and finance expertise may help you find employment as a chief financial officer in a medical facility.
 A CFO oversees the budget of a healthcare facility and maintains its financial records.
 This position also requires you to meet with senior-level management to keep them abreast of the organization’s financial status.

 - Designing internal guidelines, control policies, and procedures for accounting, budgeting, and cash and credit management